temporalio/documentation/blog/2022-05-26-caching-api-requests-with-long-lived-workflows.md

 Started workflow exchange-rates-workflow
 ```

-Once you have started the Workflow, you can execute a Query to get the latest exchange rates using the following `query-workflow.ts` script.
+After you start the Workflow, you can execute a Query to get the latest exchange rates using the following `query-workflow.ts` script.

 ```ts
 import { WorkflowClient } from '@temporalio/client';